 Posted May 30, 2010

-One of my favorite poems by Pablo Neruda is called "Your Feet".
-It has these beautiful lines in it about why he adores his lover's feet - not because of how they look, but because of the way they carry and support her as she walks along the earth (and, of course, that they ultimately brought her to him).
+One of my favorite poems by Pablo Neruda is called "Your Feet."
+It has beautiful lines about why he adores his lover's feet; not because of how they look, but because of the way they carry and support her as she walks along the earth (and, of course, that they ultimately brought her to him).

-I once Secret Messaged (on Twitter) a link to this poem to my own partner, who notoriously makes fun of my bony feet when they poke him at night as I wrap my leg around him and fall asleep.
-Always the sensitive one, I told him that I want him to love my feet the way he loves the rest of me—if not for their boniness then for the way they carry me home to him day after day.
-[Even Neruda's lover - if this translation can be trusted - had "feet of arched bone... hard little feet."
-Like me!]
+Once, I secret messaged on Twitter a link to this poem to my own partner, who notoriously made fun of my bony feet—my feet pokes him at night as I wrapped my leg around him and fell asleep.
+Always the sensitive one, I told him that I wanted him to love my feet the way he loved the rest of me—if not for their boniness then for the way they carried me home to him day after day.
+[Even Neruda's lover, if this translation can be trusted, had "feet of arched bone... hard little feet."
+Like me.]

-- Give your partner a foot massage - wash them gently with a warm towel first, then slather massage lotion on his or her feet, making sure to rub all over the tops and the soles and also in between the toes
+- Give your partner a foot massage.
+Wash them gently with a warm towel first, then slather massage lotion on his or her feet, making sure to rub the tops and the soles and also in between the toes

-- Drag your soft tootsies over your partner's back (not with your full weight on them, of course, unless your weight proportions to each other are such that your partner likes having you walk on his or her back)
+- Drag your soft feet over your partner's back.
+Not with your full weight, of course, unless your weight is proportionate to your partner's

-- Henna paint your feet with intricate designs either professionally or using a home kit, just for the sake of fun and beauty.
-I had my hands and wrists painted in India a couple of years ago and it gave me a new perspective on them.
+- Paint your feet with henna.
+Use intricate designs either professionally or with a home kit.
+I had my hands and wrists painted in India a few years ago and it gave me a new perspective

-Any part of your body can be attended to in a way that enhances your relationship, your love life or sex life.
-Enjoy these tips and create some of your own to make your feet a neat part of your day-to-day pleasures.
+Any part of your body can be attended to in a way that enhances your relationship, your love life, or your sex life.